 Selfies have a time and place, but when used in professional networking, they show you are unprepared, unprofessional and stuck in social mode.
 Even when done well, selfies are too casual.

 A Cellphone Photo of a Business Portrait from the Early 90’s

-Bonus point for a visible flash, and print paper grain.
-This type of LinkedIn profile portrait shows you are old school, you probably don’t like change, and very behind the times.
+Bonus point for a visible flash and print paper grain.
+This type of LinkedIn profile portrait shows you are old school, you probably don’t like change, and are significantly behind the times.
 It also tells others that you may not give problems the attention they need until it’s too late.
-It gives off the vibe that you still prefer fax as your primary means of communication with clients and customers.
+Finally, it shows that you still prefer fax as your primary means of communication with clients and customers.

 Event Photo from a Business Conference or Convention

 Is your last profile upload a conference shot?
 If so, it shows that you are active in your industry, but your message is off-target.
-Conference photos are best as a post on your activity page, not as a feature.
+Conference photos are best posted on your activity page, not as a feature.

 Your Portrait from Graduation, Either High School or Post-Secondary